Cambridge International Academy THE OUR KIDS REVIEW

 Basics

-“Our priority was getting our daughter the academic support she wasn’t receiving in large classes, so we looked beyond the school’s setting,” says one parent of a daughter in Grade 3.
-“Yes, it would be nice for the kids to have a place to play outside, but they make up for that in other ways.”
-The children walk to nearby parks every day, weather permitting, and take frequent excursions to places like the Greenwood Conservation Area to get their fill of nature.
-Trips to the public library are also a regular feature of the students’ weeks.
-With the planned enrolment expansion, director Lin Lin says she’s already searching for a new location.
-“We’re actively looking for a bigger facility, preferably one with room for a playground.”
+“Our priority is getting our daughter the academic support she wasn’t receiving in large classes, and we appreciate the opportunity for her to experience outdoor classes,” says one parent of a daughter in Grade 4.
+It is nice for the kids to now have a wonderful place to play outside.
+The children walk every day to the nearby playground, weather permitting, and take frequent excursions to places like Greenwood Conservation Area.
+Trips to the public library are also a regular feature of the students’ weekly schedule.

 Academics